Best Booking Software With Payment for Service Businesses in 2026

 3. Beautiful scheduling pages with rich content

-When you are charging money for a session, the booking page has to do more than show a calendar.
-Lunacal lets you build a proper page with your bio, what the client gets, sample outcomes, testimonials, FAQs about the payment, and refund policy, all sitting next to the calendar where the booking happens.
+When you are charging money for a session, the booking page has to do more than just show a calendar.
+It has to sell the session.
+Lunacal lets you build a proper page with your bio, what the client actually gets, sample outcomes, testimonials, FAQs about payment, and even your refund policy.
+All of that sits right next to the calendar where the booking happens.

-Trust matters more when there is a price tag on the slot.
-A page with real proof on it converts much better than a bare calendar.
+Trust matters way more when there is a price tag on the slot.
+A page with real proof on it converts much better than a bare calendar that asks for money without any context.

-Example: For a 500 USD branding intensive, I would add a short bio, a 3 bullet breakdown of what the client walks away with, two testimonials from past clients with real before and after results, and a small FAQ block that covers refund and rescheduling policy.
-People paying high ticket prices want to see all of this before they hit pay.
+Example: For a $500 branding intensive, I would add a short bio, a three bullet breakdown of what the client walks away with, two testimonials from past clients with real before and after results, and a small FAQ block that covers refund and rescheduling policy.
+People paying high ticket prices want to see all of this before they hit the pay button.

 Screenshot of a scheduling interface featuring Mason Blake, Founder & CEO at Funnelwise, with a calendar for January 2026, displaying time slots for a product demo and highlighting the ability to add rich content on the scheduling page.